AdobeDocs/analytics-platform.en/help/data-mirror/considerations.md

 * Keeps change volume more predictable than when columns are added or modified later.
 * Helps to limit potential compute costs on the external database side as the data warehouse might interpret the new column as an update to all rows..

-To handle new columns in external data warehouse tables, follow these steps:

-1. Create a new schema with the added column.
-1. Configure a new source connector that brings the data in.
-1. Load the backfill appropriately.
-1. Use CDC changes going forward.

-This approach minimizes the impact on both sides.

 ## Privacy Service